jjhbotache/moviesSearcher/README.md

 # Project Title

 ## Description
 This is a React application built with TypeScript.
 The application provides a movie listing feature.
+This project consumes the [omdb api](https://www.omdbapi.com/)

 ## Pages
 - **Home**: This is the main page of the application.
 It uses the `Movies` component from [src/components/Movies.tsx](src/components/Movies.tsx) to display a list of movies.